wearsunscreen/viple/README.md

 ## Known Defects

 - The first and second pipes in the Flappy Bird level are not evenly spaced
+- LevelGemsDD can have unplayable grid, no possible triples to make

 ## Contributing